scipy/scipy_doctest/README.md

 - `pytest-doctestplus` plugin from the `AstroPy` project has similar goals.
   The package is well established and widely used.
-From a user perspective, main differences are: (i) `pytest-doctestplus` is more sensitive to formatting, including whitespace---this if numpy tweaks its output formatting, doctests may start failing; (ii) there is still a need for `# doctest: +FLOAT_CMP` directives; (iii) being a pytest plugin, `pytest-doctestplus` is tightly coupled to `pytest`.
+From a user perspective, main differences are: (i) `pytest-doctestplus` is more sensitive to formatting, including whitespace---thus if numpy tweaks its output formatting, doctests may start failing; (ii) there is still a need for `# doctest: +FLOAT_CMP` directives; (iii) being a pytest plugin, `pytest-doctestplus` is tightly coupled to `pytest`.
 It thus needs to follow `pytest` releases, and some maintenance work may be required to adapt when `pytest` publishes a new release.

-  This takes a different approach: we closely follow the `doctest` API and implementation, which are naturally way more stable then `pytest`.
+  This project takes a different approach: we closely follow the `doctest` API and implementation, which are naturally way more stable then `pytest`.
 Cooking up a `pytest` plugin on top of this package is certainly doable and only needs a champion.